Pwn-Linux/Pwn-Linux/README.md

 ## Packages

-In addition to the packages included in [Bazzite](https://github.com/ublue-os/bazzite), I include the following installed/changed by default:
+In addition to the packages included in [Bazzite](https://github.com/ublue-os/bazzite), we include the following installed/changed by default:

 ### Package changes